Test Code CTSU Ceramide Trihexosides and Sulfatides, Random, Urine

 The pattern of ceramide trihexosides or sulfatide excretion will be described.
 A normal pattern of excretion suggests absence of these diseases (see Cautions).

-Evidence of ceramide trihexoside accumulation suggests decreased or deficient alpha-galactosidase activity, see Fabry Disease Testing Algorithm.
+Evidence of ceramide trihexoside accumulation suggests decreased or deficient alpha-galactosidase activity, see Fabry Disease Diagnostic Testing Algorithm.

 Evidence of sulfatide accumulation suggests decreased or deficient arylsulfatase A activity.
 Follow-up with the specific enzyme assay is recommended: